avigailvantu/UDM2021/class9/lab9_2.md

 ## Class 9: Exploring datasets on Google Earth Engine

-One of the most existing reasons to use and love GEE is their abundant (and free!!) data catalog.
+One of the most exciting reasons to use and love GEE is its abundant (and free!!) data catalog.

 There are a variety of datasets included in the catalog ranging from SRTM (elevation) data to nighttime lights and land cover data.
 GEE has a highly detailed page for each data which aims at helping developers and analysts get stared with using given data.